-Recently we have diversified our insurance business by expanding into the A&H segment through six acquisitions.
+Recently we have diversified our insurance business by expanding into the A&H segment through several acquisitions.
 The A&H insurance business is a relatively new business for us, and we have a limited operating history in this market.
 As a result, the risks described above with respect to growing our business by expanding into new product markets are particularly relevant with respect to our A&H business.
-Our plans for our A&H segment include selling new accident and non-major medical health insurance products, and we have recently commenced sales of some of these products.
-Our inability to successfully implement our business plan for our A&H segment could have a material adverse effect on our financial condition and results of operations.
+Our inability to successfully continue to implement our business plan for our A&H segment could have a material adverse effect on our financial condition and results of operations.

-In addition, we have recently entered into an agreement to acquire the Tower Personal Lines Business, including certain of Tower's domestic insurance companies, the Tower Personal Lines Business renewal rights, the systems, books and records required to effectively conduct the Tower Personal Lines Business as well as the right to offer employment to certain Tower employees engaged in the conduct of the Tower Personal Lines Business.
-Our inability to successfully integrate the Tower Personal Lines Business and related assets into our P&C business could have a material adverse effect on our financial condition and results of operations.
+In addition, we recently acquired the rights for new and renewal business for the Tower personal lines insurance operations.
+Our inability to successfully continue to integrate the Tower Personal Lines transaction and related assets into our P&C business could have a material adverse effect on our financial condition and results of operations.